zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/_index.md

 {{< figure src="/attachments/refguide/modeling/domain-model/entities/type-of-entities.jpg" class="no-border" width=="300" >}}

-The structure of persistable, non-persistable and view entities are defined within your app.
+The structure of persistable, non-persistable, and view entities are defined within your app.
 This page describes how to add and update persistable and non-persistable entities.
 For more information on persistable entities, see [Persistability](/refguide/persistability/).

+The structure of an external entity is defined in the source system where the underlying data (objects) is stored.
+For more information on external entities and how to add them to your app, see [External Entities](/refguide/external-entities/).

 View entities are defined by their underlying OQL queries, which run on one or more persistable entities or other view entities.
 For more information, see [View Entities](/refguide/view-entities).

-The structure of an External entity is defined in the source system where the underlying data (objects) is stored.
-For more information on external entities and how to add them to your app, see [External Entities](/refguide/external-entities/).

 ## Properties {#properties}